-a.
-Crime Outcomes
+1. Crime Outcomes

-Considering crimes that were reported and assigned an outcome (finalised) in 2019/20, 65.7% (19,911 crimes) were assigned an outcome within 30 days of it being reported.
+Considering crimes that were reported and assigned an outcome (finalised)in 2019/20, 65.7% (19,911 crimes) were assigned an outcome within 30 days of it being reported.
 This is an increase of 2.7% when compared with 2018/19.
 The volume of crimes assigned an outcome within 30 days depends highly on both the type and nature of the crime.
 Crimes of greater complexity, such as sexual and robbery offences (35.7% and 43.5%, respectively) are likely to take longer to assign an outcome, than crimes that are generally considered less complex, such as criminal damage and public order offences (75.9% and 71.8%, respectively).

-b.
-Victim satisfaction
+2. Victim satisfaction

 615 telephone interviews were conducted in 2019/20 to identify how satisfied victims of crime and anti-social behaviour were with policing services received.
 The graph below focuses on five aspects of our victims' journey.
 Only 3 surveys were conducted in March 2020 as the national lockdown due to COVID-19 meant that surveying of victims of crime could not continue as it was not a task that was suitable for home working.
-Due to the small numbers March figures are therefore not included in the final dataset.
+Due to the small numbers March, figures are not therefore included in the final dataset set out below.

-3.22 In terms of Victims Satisfaction, 75.1% were satisfied with their whole experience but the force recognises that there is work to do to focus on keeping victims up to date.
+- 3.21 In terms of Victims Satisfaction, 75.1% were satisfied with their whole experience but the force recognises that there is work to do to focus on keeping victims up to date.
 Lower satisfaction rates with being kept informed appear to influence an individual's whole experience satisfaction rate.
-Satisfaction with treatment rates remain consistently high.

-- 3.23 Despite a number of personnel changes occurring within the Police Chief Officer team over the year, the Commissioner and force continue to work hard together to overcome continued challenges with progress being made in a number of critical areas.
-A focus on public engagement and working together to safeguard the vulnerable has resulted in a shift in focus, to what has now been recognised nationally as exceptional victim care. - 3.24 The level of public perception remains high in comparison with levels elsewhere in the country with 63% rating the work that Dyfed-Powys Police do as good or excellent (CSEW December 2019 Data):
+Satisfaction with treatment rates remain consistently high. - 3.22 Despite a number of personnel changes occurring within the Police Chief Officer team over the year, the force and Commissioner have continued to work hard together to overcome continued challenges with progress being made on a number of critical areas.
+A focus on public engagement and working together to safeguard the vulnerable has resulted in a shift in focus, to what has now been recognised nationally as providing exceptional victim care. - 3.23 The level of public perception remains high in comparison with levels elsewhere in the country with 63% rating the work that Dyfed-Powys Police do as good or excellent (CSEW December 2019 Data):